cmayer/MitoGeneExtractor/README.md

 **--verbosity <int>:** Specifies how much run time information is printed to the console.
 Values: 0: minimal output, 1: important notices, 2: more notices, 3: basic progress, 4: detailed progress, 50-100: debug output, 1000: all output.
 Default: 1.
 (Optional parameter)

+## Applications:
+- Extract COI and other protein coding mitochondrial genes in a sequencing library or transcriptome.

+**Strategy:** Provide amino acid references for all genes of interest in the reference file and run MitoGeneExtractor.

+- Investigate the amount of contamination in a sequencing library.

+**Strategy:** Provide the amino acid references for COI of your target group and potentially distantly related contamination.
+Contamination of closely related taxa will show up as multiple variants in the alignment file.
+Contamination of distantly related taxa can be found as hits to distantly related COI sequence.

 ## Project outlook:

 Currently, we are exploring the utility of using HMMs, namely nhmmer as another option and alternative to exonerate.

+## Authors of the publication:
+- Marie Brasseur, ZFMK, Bonn, Germany
+- Jonas Astrin, ZFMK, Bonn, Germany
+- Matthias Geiger, ZFMK, Bonn, Germany
+- Christoph Mayer, ZFMK, Bonn, Germany

+## Authors of the software project:
+- Christoph Mayer, ZFMK, Bonn, Germany: MitoGeneExtractor program.
+- Marie Brasseur, ZFMK, Bonn, Germany: Snakemake pipeline and analyses for publication.

+## Reference: Please cite when using MitoGeneExtractor
+Brasseur ...
+2023 ...